Tri-Collegiate Membership in Oral Surgery (MOral Surg)

 Eligibility

-All candidates must provide certified evidence of possession of a primary dental qualification that is acceptable to the colleges.
+All candidates must provide certified evidence of a primary dental qualification that is approved by the Colleges.

 Candidates must also fulfil one or more of the following criteria:

-• have satisfactorily completed, by the time of the exam, a minimum of 30 months of a full-time three-year specialist training appointment (or part-time equivalent i.e. not less than half-time over a maximum of six continuous years) overseas or in the EEA which has been considered and found to be acceptable to the Colleges.
+- Satisfactorily completed, by the time of the exam, a minimum of 30 months of a full-time three-year specialist training appointment (or part-time equivalent i.e. not less than half-time over a maximum of six continuous years) overseas or in the EEA that is approved by the Colleges.

 Exam format

 The exam consists of three components.
-At their first sitting, candidates must attempt all three components.
 Each component must be passed independently.
 At any subsequent sitting, candidates must attempt all outstanding components of the exam.

 If a candidate has failed the exam but has passed any of the three components they will not be required to resit that component(s).
-A pass in the respective component may normally be carried forward for three further diets within a time-scale of two years from the first attempt at the full exam (extenuating circumstances may apply).
+A pass in the respective component may normally be carried forward for three further diets within two years from their first exam attempt (extenuating circumstances may apply).

 The exam consists of:

-3. Eight unseen cases and associated oral examinations.
-The unseen cases will be in the format of clinical scenarios.
-For each case, the candidate will be given five minutes to study the patient history, results of examination and where appropriate, investigations (investigation or supporting material may include radiographs, scans, laboratory investigations, study models, photographs etc).
-The structured oral examination relating to each case will last 15 minutes, and the assessment will focus on clinical reasoning and decision making.
+3. Eight clinical scenarios and associated oral examinations.
+For each scenario, the candidate will be given five minutes to study the patient history, results of examination, and investigations (this may include radiographs, scans, laboratory investigations, study models, photographs etc).
+The structured oral examination relating to each scenario will last 15 minutes, and the assessment will focus on clinical reasoning and decision-making.

 Syllabus